What Is Accelerated Rehabilitative Disposition?

 Who Can Qualify For ARD?

-ARD is available for those being charged for the first time with the following low-level offenses:
+ARD is available for those being charged for the first time with the following low-level criminal offenses:

 - Retail theft